Education empowers us to build vibrant communities

 “The betterment of the world can be accomplished through pure and goodly deeds, through commendable and seemly conduct.” — Bahá’u’lláh

-In study circles, groups of friends or neighbors who meet regularly, usually in the homes of their members, to study passages from the Bahá'í Writings and perform acts of service.
+In study circles, groups of friends meet to study passages from the Bahá'í Writings and perform acts of service.
 Through this study of the sacred Word and action, members of study circles develop capacities that allow them to contribute to the material and spiritual well-being of their community.

-Some common lines of action in service to the community that develop from study circles include participants becoming teachers of children’s classes, animators of junior youth groups, or tutors of study circles themselves as part of the institute process, hosting devotional gatherings where members of their community can come together to pray and have meaningful conversations, or even undertaking projects of social and economic development in response to the unique needs of their neighborhood or social circles.
+Many study circle participants go on to themselves become teachers of children’s classes, animators of junior youth groups, or tutors of study circles as part of the institute process.
+Others host devotional gatherings where friends and neighbors come together to pray and have meaningful conversations.
+In time, groups of friends might undertake projects of social and economic development in response to the unique needs of their neighborhood or social circles.